SidKwok/template-rwb/README.md

 ## Known Issues

-* When combine with `react-router`, hot-reload will cause browser's error log in `console`.
+* When combine with `react-router v3`, hot-reload will cause browser's error log in `console`.
 This is `react-router v3`'s known issue, but it doesn't have other side effects.
 I solve this issue with a random number as a key in router, thanks[@chenz24](https://github.com/chenz24).
+Noted that there is no such issue with `v4`.

 * ~~When combine with `Redux`, hot-reload will cause `<Provider> does not support changing `store` on the fly...` in the console, and break hot-reload in redux.~~